 - (!)
 In 150 metres go through a metal kissing gate and ignore the slightly misleading Wealdway arrow – you cross the next meadow slightly to the right (330 degrees).
 In 160 metres go through a metal kissing gate (hidden from view until you get close to it) and follow the Wealdway downhill to the right through woods.
 In 160 metres go through a wooden kissing gate to enter Brookhurst Field, a popular wild flower meadow which is full of colour in spring and summer and gives fine views down to Bidborough.
 Cross the right hand edge of the grass ahead.
 You pass seats and in 120 metres an information board (Point 1).
 If you do not intend to visit the Kentish Hare continue ahead and follow the directions below, but for the main route via the pub turn left here, downhill at the right edge of the grass.
 In 180 you cross one of two wooden footbridges over a stream.
 In 10 metres you go past a seat and another information board.
 In 15 metres you go through a wooden kissing gate and begin to climb, with houses to your right.

 - In 120 metres continue ahead on Spring Lane.
 On your right you pass a recreation ground with convenient seats in 90 metres and in 25 metres a cricket ground, opposite the school.
-In 70 metres take the path to the right through the churchyard.
+In 70 metres take the path up steps to the right and enter the churchyard by a lychgate.
 In 35 metres you fork to the left of St Lawrence Church.
-In 60 metres take the left fork again, down to a lych-gate which takes you out of the churchyard in 60 metres.
+In 60 metres take the left fork again, down to a lych-gate which takes you out of the churchyard in 60 metres, opposite Glebelands.
 Turn right on the High Street to reach the Kentish Hare opposite in 220 metres.